Campers & Families: Welcome, the Fun Starts Here.

 Our state-of-the-art health center, known as The Observatory, is staffed by nurses, physicians and other medical professionals, including volunteers practicing in the local area and others recruited from our 12 medical partners.
 The medical support we provide allows children with complex healthcare needs to come to camp, often for the first time.
 Since we opened in 2016, we have served more than 1,000 children with serious health challenges and their family members.

 A great place to learn more about all our camp programs: visit our Experience Camp page, where you’ll find terrific videos and audio stories from past seasons.
-Or, stop by our 100 Summer Moments page to read and watch stories specifically about our 2017 summer season.
+Or, stop by our 100 Summer Moments page to read and watch stories about summer seasons.

 Our program goals work toward fostering adventure and exploration, developing a positive self-identity and building friendships.
 We call it an Authentic Camp Experience (ACE).
 Creating transforming camp experiences for children with serious illness and their families requires talented and generous volunteers.
 How we make this all happen is the secret.
 We like to call it “mooseness”.
 To experience the magic of mooseness, we invite you to come join us at North Star Reach.

 Before you apply, we encourage you to learn about our summer camp and family programs by visiting our FAQ page.

 Apply to Camp